abtion/guidelines/employee_manual/schedule_and_calendar.md

 All days and calculations are provided following the Danish Holiday Rights 'Dansk ferielov’.
 It is your own responsibility, to make sure you use all your holiday days before the new year starts and to check the entitled payments.

-When you have a holiday request, notify us as soon as possible.
-In that way you higher the chance of your wishing request getting approved.
-Please notice the following:
+### I want to book my holiday
+The sooner you notify us of your request, the higher the chance of appoval gets.
+Notify us as soon as possible, so we can ensure you canenjoy your desired time off.

+Rule of thumb:
-Make sure your holiday is OK with relevant project managers.
+- Make sure your holiday is OK with relevant managers/PM.
-A single day off should be requested minimum 7 days in advance.
+- A single day off should be requested minimum 7 days in advance.
-Vacation (several days in a row) should be requested minimum 3 weeks in advance, and can be rejected if the timing doesn’t allow it.
+- Vacation (several days in a row) should be requested minimum 3 weeks in advance, and can be rejected if the timing doesn’t allow it.
-Vacation of 1-3 weeks should be requested a minimum of 8 weeks in advance, and can be rejected if the timing doesn’t allow it.
+- Vacation of 1-3 weeks should be requested a minimum of 8 weeks in advance, and can be rejected if the timing doesn’t allow it.
-Please inform Simone Stengaard with your request (Write to traffic@abtion.com).
+- Please inform Simone with your request by writing to traffic@abtion.com

-**Public paid holidays**:
+### Public paid holidays
+You can find them all in our Abtion calender, but just to list them out, here is an overview:

 - Nytårsdag / New years day (1st of january)
 - Skærtorsdag / Maundy Thursday
 - Langfredag / Good Friday